-- 1.11 Broadcasters must schedule programmes responsibly, giving careful consideration to the likely and target audience, children's interests, the audience's ability to exercise choice and control, and all applicable standards. - 1.12 Where effective filtering technology is available to the audience and regularly promoted by the broadcaster, complaints about scheduling of on-screen content are less likely to be upheld. - 1.13 For free-to-air on-screen content: - G and PG programmes may be screened at any time. - M programmes may be screened between 9am and 3pm on weekdays (except during school and public holidays, as designated by the Ministry of Education) and after 7.30pm until 5am. - 16 programmes may be screened after 8.30pm until 5am. - 18 programmes may be screened after 9.30pm until 5am. - Broadcasters should exercise discernment when scheduling content classified M, 16 and 18, including during any transition from G or PG programming to M, 16 or 18 programming. - Broadcasters should consider children's interests in scheduling promos for adult programmes (M, 16 or 18) during children's normally accepted viewing times (see Guideline 2.1) and during programmes specifically aimed at child viewers so that the promo's themes and content are not inappropriate for child viewers. - 1.14 For pay/subscription on-screen content: - Content classified G, PG, M or 16 may screen at any time, so long as other applicable broadcasting standards are adhered to. - Content classified 18 may screen at any time on premium channels,3 so long as other applicable broadcasting standards are adhered to.
+- 1.11 Broadcasters must schedule programmes responsibly, giving careful consideration to the likely and target audience, children's interests, the audience's ability to exercise choice and control, and all applicable standards. - 1.12 Where effective filtering technology is available to the audience and regularly promoted by the broadcaster, complaints about scheduling of on screen content_television programmes are less likely to be upheld. - 1.13 For free-to-air-on-screen content programmes: - G and PG programmes may be screened at any time. - M programmes may be screened between 9am and 3pm on weekdays (except during school and public holidays, as designated by the Ministry of Education) and after 7.30pm until 5am - 16 programmes may be screened after 8.30pm until 5am. - 18 programmes may be screened after 9.30pm until 5am. - Broadcasters should exercise discernment when scheduling content classified M, 16 and 18, including during any transition from G or PG programming to M, 16 or 18 programming. - Broadcasters should consider children's interests in scheduling promos for adult programmes (M, 16 or 18) during children's normally accepted viewing times (see Guideline 2.1) and during programmes specifically aimed at child viewers so that the promo's themes and content are not inappropriate for child viewers the programme classification. - 1.14 For pay/subscription on screen content programmes: - Content-Programmes classified G, PG, M or 16 may screen at any time, so long as other applicable broadcasting standards are adhered to.